Working Holiday Visa

 - Sydney (NSW), Darwin (NT)

 We recommend to check a few months ahead of your trip where you should apply and confirm the visa processing time and method.

 Online visa application is not yet available for Australian residents.

 - The minimum processing time is 1 week.

-- Visas are valid for 1 year.
-An applicant may therefore apply for his or her visa 1 year prior to entering Japan.
+- Working holiday visas are valid for entry for 1 year.
+An applicant may apply for their visa 1 year before entering Japan.

 1. To fully appreciate the many different aspects of Japan, it is advisable that the applicant moves to different areas within Japan every 3 months or so.